Tianafox/Tiana_H.R/README.md

 📂 Repository Content

+/css : custom stylesheet

 /img : graphic resources and images used in the portfolio

-/pages : folders for the various showcased projects
+/js : JavaScript files

 index.html : homepage of the portfolio

-/css : custom stylesheet

 README.md : this presentation file